-Pose Approach The pose\approach package utilizes a simple PID controller to move the robot to a given pose.
-It utilizes the robot's localisation pose as input and the target pose as reference.
+Pose Approach The pose_approach package utilizes a simple PID controller to move the robot to a given pose.
+It utilizes the robot's localization pose as input and the target pose as reference.
 As the controller does not consider costmap obstacles, the maximum distance to the target is 20 cm to prevent collisions.
 A laser monitor algorithm checks for obstacles in the current scan and stops the robot if necessary.

 Fisheye rectification The raw fisheye images need to be rectified to be used as input for the detection network.
-A specific image\pipeline fork [21] is used, which contains this functionality.
+A specific image_pipeline fork [21] is used, which contains this functionality.

 NN - Barriertape For the barriertape detection, we use a U-Net with manually labelled datasets.
-The ROS node receives raw input images and returns a masked binary image with all barriertape pixels marked.
+The ROS node receives raw input images and returns a masked binary image.
 We have ported the network node from Python to C++ to increase the detection rate from around 5Hz up to 20Hz.

 NN - Objects The detection and classification of objects is done with a Tiny-YOLO-v3 network.
-The node receives a raw input image and returns a vector with the id, bounding box and weight of all objects that were found.
+The node receives a raw input image and returns a vector with the ID, bounding box and confidence of all objects that were found.
 As our dataset would require more than 10,000 labelled images, which would require a high amount of time to create, we have implemented an automated dataset creation method using Blender and Python.
 It basically changes environments, illumination, camera and object pose as well as object appearance in pre-defined bounds.
-The script created rendered images as well as bounding box, segmentation and 6DoF labels.
-With this data generation method, data which is quite similar to the original scene (fig. 5) can be created, as well as rather abstract data (fig. 6).
+The script creates rendered images as well as bounding box, segmentation and 6DoF labels.
+With this data generation method, data which is quite similar to the original scene can be created, as well as rather abstract data (Figure 5).
 We are currently also working on data generation for deformable objects, such as the objects used in the SciRoc Challenge 2021 - Episode 5: Shopping Pick & Pack [19].
-Some sample data can be seen in fig. 7